objectionary/eo-files/README.md

 Reading:

 ```
-# This is the acceptor of the data:
-[] > target
-  [data] > write

-# Read binary content into the "target," in 1024-bytes chunks:
+# Read binary content into the "output," in 1024-bytes chunks;
+# the "output" is an abstract object with one free attribute,
+# which will be subsituted by "bytes" just read:
-f.read target 1024
+f.read output 1024
 ```

 Writing:

 ```
-# This is the source of the data:
-[] > source
-  [size] > read

-# Write binary content, taking it from the "source":
+# Write binary content, taking it from the "input",
+# until input turns into a non-empty "bytes"; here the
+# "mode" is the same as the mode in POSIX fopen();
+# if the file is absent, it will be created:
-f.write source
+f.write input "a+"
 ```

 Smart objects to help read and write: